 How Much Hair Loss is Normal

 Hair fall is an absolutely normal phenomenon.
-But how much hair fall is normal?
+But how much hair fall is considered as normal hair fall?
 Let’s help you with solving this dilemma.

 Hair goes through a natural growth cycle.
 This cycle comprises of four phases.
 Each hair follicle goes through the growth stage called anagen which lasts for up to 7 years).
 The second phase is the transitional phase known as catagen and usually lasts for 2 – 4 weeks.
 Here the hair growth slows down and finally, the follicle stops generating new hair strands.
 The telogen phase follows catagen and lasts for up to four months.
 In this phase, the hair rests after all growth activity has inhibited.
 The last phase exogen where the hair is shed.
 As long as the hair follicle is active, this cycle follows and new hair continues to be produced once the old one falls off.

-how much hair fall is normal in a day?
+What is considered as normal hair fall?
 Let’s answer this question objectively first before we delve into the longer version of the answer.
 A healthy adult has anywhere between 80,000 – 1,20,000 hair strands on their head.
 About 5% - 10% of the hair follicles at any point in time are in the telogen stage, meaning that they are ready to fall out.
 It is normal to lose between 50 to 100 strands of hair per day.
-It is important to know when the regular hair fall has crossed the natural limit and needs to be taken seriously.
+It is important to know when the normal hair fall has crossed the natural limit and needs to be taken seriously.
 If you observe more than 150 strands of hair falling every day, you can consider it abnormal hair loss or hair shedding.

 Also Read : Top Reasons For Hair Fall